 So, you have a shiny new radio in your hand.
 Now what do you do?

-Most of your communications with a 2 meter or 70 centimeter FM radio will be through a FM repeater.
+As a Technician, most of your communications with a 2 meter or 70 centimeter FM radio will be through a FM repeater.
 FM Repeaters are used to extend the range of your radio.
 To use your radio on a FM repeater you are going to need some information on how to set up your radio.

 Repeater Basics & Operations: